Storing and Eating Watermelon at Room Temperature Maximizes Nutrients

-Watermelon is a rich source of carotenoid compounds, such as lycopene and beta carotene, which are natural antioxidants linked to a number of health benefits, from fightingto preventing sun-related skin damage.
+Watermelon is a rich source of carotenoid compounds, such as lycopene and beta carotene, which are natural antioxidants linked to a number of health benefits, from fighting skin damage.to preventing sun-related

 The summertime staple contains higher levels of lycopene than any other fresh fruit or vegetable.
 Its red pigment is found only in a few foods, including tomatoes.

 In the study, researchers analyzed the carotenoid content in several varieties of red-fleshed watermelon stored 14 days at three different temperatures: 70 degrees (room temperature in an air-conditioned home), 55 degrees, and 41 degrees (similar to a refrigerator).

 Compared with freshly picked fruit, the results showed lycopene levels increased up to 40% and beta carotene levels jumped up to 139% in watermelon stored at room temperature.